ComputeCanada/dhsi-coding-fundamentals-2018/Day 2 Material/Section 2.1/Section 2.1 README.md

 2. Text Files & Lines
 3. Reading Files
 4. Searching Files
-5. User Input
-6. "try" | "except" | "open"
+5. Using "try" and "except" with "open"
-7. Writing Files
+6. Writing to Files
-8. Closing Files
+7. Closing Files

 ### 2.1.8 Lists

 1. What are lists?
-2. Traversing
+2. Traversing a List
 3. List Operations
-4. List Slices
-5. List Methods
+4. List Methods
-6. Deleting
+5. Deleting Elements
-7. Lists & Functions
+6. Lists & Functions
-8. Lists & Strings
+7. Lists & Strings
-9. Parsing
-10. Objects & Values
+8. Objects & Values
-11. Aliases
-12. Arguments

 ### 2.1.9 Dictionaries

 1. What is a dictionary?
-2. Dictionaries & Files
+2. Searching a Dictionary
-3. Dictionaries & Loops
+3. Dictionaries as Counters
-4. Dictionaries & Lists
+4. Looping through Dictionaries
-5. Parsing
+5. Advanced Text Parsing

-### 2.1.10 Tuples

-1. What is a tuple?
-2. Comparing Tuples
-3. Tuple Assignments
-4. Dictionaries & Tuples
-5. Multiple Assignments
-6. Lists & Tuples
+6. Tips for Datasets

-### 2.1.11 Object-oriented Programming
+### 2.1.10 Object-oriented Programming

 1. Putting it All Together
 2. Using Objects